rbcrossley/rbcrossley.github.io/src/posts/loksewa-computer-engineer-it-officer-in-nepal.md

 # Best books

 The best books are as I said earlier, the standard textbooks.
 The topics are in the syllabi.
-And the possible questions and patterns are present in PYQs. if you still need some help, get any books that are available for Computer Engineer/IT Officer technical paper in Bhotahity book shops.
+And the possible questions and patterns are present in PYQs. if you still need some help, get any books that are available for Computer Engineer/IT Officer technical paper in Bhotahity bookshops.

 # Salary